iCloud: Set up Find My iPhone

 If Find My iPhone (or Find My iPad or Find My iPod) is turned off, tap to turn it on.Tip: For added security, set up a passcode that needs to be entered before anyone can access the apps and information on your device.
 To set up a passcode, go to Settings > Passcode or Touch ID & Passcode.
 If your device has iOS 5 or iOS 6, go to Settings > General > Passcode Lock.

 On your Mac, choose Apple menu > System Preferences, then click iCloud.

 If you’re asked to sign in, enter your Apple ID or, if you don’t have one, click Create new Apple ID, then follow the instructions.

-Select Find My Mac, then confirm that you want Find My Mac to use the location of this Mac.Tip: For added security, make sure your user account requires a password and that automatic login is turned off in Users & Groups preferences.
+If Find My Mac is turned off, select it to turn it on.Tip: For added security, make sure your user account requires a password and that automatic login is turned off in Users & Groups preferences.
 For more information, choose Help > System Preferences Help.

 When you set up Find My iPhone, Activation Lock is turned on automatically.
 Activation Lock makes it harder for anyone to use or sell your iPhone, iPad, or iPod touch if it’s ever lost or stolen.
 For more information, see the Apple Support article Find My iPhone Activation Lock in iOS 7.

 If you’re having trouble with Find My iPhone, see the Apple Support article Troubleshooting Find My iPhone.